a15lam/pundit/README.md

 * Please setup a MySQL database for this application to connect to.
 * Please make sure you have PHP version 7.0.0+ (required by Laravel) installed on your machine.
+* Please make sure you have composer (PHP dependency manager) installed on your machine (https://getcomposer.org/download/).

 #### Installation: